 The attorneys at Friedman & Ranzenhofer have been helping people in Buffalo enjoy a safe and secure retirement since 1955.

-Call us today at 716-542-5444 for a free consultation with an experienced Buffalo elder law and Medicaid planning attorney.
+Call us today at 716-542-5444 for a legal consultation with an experienced Buffalo elder law and Medicaid planning attorney.